atomecorp/atome/documentation/enhance_atome.md

 guideline

+the ruby scripting layer must hold all the apis available to developers those API must remain consistent all along the way and be able all availlable atome atome even if it produce no result

 the renderer should always be abstracted from the ruby code

 to do so we have a folder conatining the different renderer available